mheimschild/web-fragments-test/README.md

 ### Web fragments sample project

+This projects shows how to reduce complexity of huge web.xml files moving parts of the configuration to submodules using server 3.0 feature called web fragments

 This sample project consists of two modules - web and lib

 "web" project has a servlet mapped to /test1